Studies of beauty hadron and non-prompt charm hadron production in pp collisions at $\sqrt{s}$=13 TeV within a transport model approach: The AMPT Model

 The AMPT model consists of four main components: initial conditions, partonic interactions, coalescence hadronization, and hadronic rescatterings.
 The initial conditions are generated using the PYTHIA8 Monte Carlo event generator~\cite{Bierlich:2022pfr} within the string-melting framework~\cite{Lin:2001zk,Lin:2002gc,Lin:2003iq}, incorporating sub-nucleon spatial fluctuations~\cite{Zheng:2021jrr}.
 The subsequent evolution of the resultant partonic matter produced from the PYTHIA8 initial conditions is simulated with Zhang’s Parton Cascade (ZPC) model~\cite{Zhang:1997ej}, which describes the microscopic two body parton scatterings.
 A parton rescattering cross section $\sigma=0.15\mathrm{mb}$ is employed, which gives a satisfactory description to the elliptic flow measurements in pp collisions~\cite{Zheng:2024xyv}.
 Hadronization is performed using a naive spatial coalescence scheme, in which quarks combine with their nearest spatial partners to form hadrons~\cite{He:2017tla}.
 An overall coalescence parameter $r_{BM}$ has been introduced to determine the relative probability for a quark to become a meson or a baryon in this model.
 The hadrons after coalescence may undergo further hadronic rescatterings implemented in the extended relativistic transport model (ART)~\cite{Li:1995pra,Li:2001xh}.
 In this study, to address this issue, we have made improvements to both the initial conditions and the hadronization process, as detailed below:

 It is found that the default parameters within PYTHIA8 produce a $b\bar{b}$ cross section that is higher than what has been measured experimentally at the top LHC energy as shown in Fig.~\ref{fig:bbbar}.
 Figure.~\ref{fig:bbbar}(a) and (b) shows the $b\bar{b}$ cross section per rapidity ($y$) and pseudorapidity ($\eta$) in comparison with experimental measurements from ALICE~\cite{ALICE:2024xln} and LHCb~\cite{LHCb:2016qpe}, respectively.
 We observe that the default PYTHIA8 calculations with Monash tune indicated by the blue line significantly overestimate $b\bar{b}$ production.
 This discrepancy highlights that PYTHIA8's leading order framework does not inherently capture the full pQCD scale uncertainties and higher-order contributions that FONLL and GM-VFNS handle systematically.
 To obtain a realistic baseline for beauty production in the AMPT framework, we adjust the effective $b$ quark mass $m_b$ used in the quark production step, as has been done in Ref.~\cite{Bierlich:2023okq,Butenschoen:2016lpz,Nason:1999ta}.
 Through iterative adjustments of $m_{b}$ and comparisons with experimental data, we determined an optimal value of $m_{b}=6.6$ GeV$/c^2$.
 As shown in Fig.~\ref{fig:bbbar}, the results show substantial improvement over the default setting with $m_{b}=4.8$ GeV$/c^2$ and align more closely with experimental data when $m_{b}$ is increased to 6.6 GeV$/c^2$.
+We emphasize that the variation of $m_b$ is applied exclusively during the initial production stage implemented in PYTHIA8.
+After production, the mass is reset to the default value for all subsequent evolution processes, including partonic transport and hadronization.
+To illustrate the impact of this mass variation and place it in a broader theoretical context, we confront the resulting spectra with the widely established FONLL calculation in Appendix~\ref{sec:appendix2}.
+FONLL calculations incorporate higher order perturbative corrections and resummation effects that are not fully captured in leading order event generators.
+We find that increasing $m_b$ in PYTHIA8 effectively suppresses the beauty yield, which effectively mimics the higher order suppression effects characteristic of the FONLL predictions.
+This comparison demonstrates that the adopted tuning provides a phenomenologically controlled way to benchmark PYTHIA8 based initial conditions against the state of art perturbative QCD calculations.